mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

     <tr>
       <td><code>pays</code></td>
       <td>Number</td>
-      <td>dollars this bet pays, or null if bet is still live</td>
+      <td>dollars this bet pays on a bettor win</td>
     </tr>
     <tr>
       <td><code>collects</code></td>
       <td>Number</td>
-      <td>total dollars this bet collects should bettor win; this
+      <td>total dollars this bet collects on a bettor win; this
           is equal to amount + pays</td>
     </tr>
     <tr>
       <td><code>paid</code></td>
       <td>Number</td>
       <td>dollar amount this bet collected, or null if bet is still live; may
-      be zero indicating this bet has resolved and was a loss for the bettor [1]</td>
+      be zero indicating this bet has resolved and was a loss for the bettor [2]</td>
     </tr>
     <tr>
       <td><code>entered</code></td>